 With its long corridors and large rooms, the Uffizi is relatively easy to navigate with kids.
 We picked out our favorite paintings before we visited as our little adventurer enjoys museums and galleries but prefers to keep visits short!
 This allowed us to focus on the pieces we really wanted to see rather than wander around aimlessly.

 Best things to do in Florence with kids tip: the Uffizi is incredibly popular so make sure to book tickets in advance before you travel.
 In the absence of pre booked tickets visitors are often faced with hours of queuing before being granted entry.
 We highly recommend booking your priority entrance pass in advance – check prices here!

 6 | The Duomo: Cathedral of Santa Maria del Fiore

 The crown jewel of Florence is, without doubt, the Cathedral of Santa Maria del Fiore.
 Known as the Duomo, this beautiful cathedral actually comprises three distinct sections: the cathedral itself, Giotto’s Bell Tower and the iconic Brunelleschi’s Dome all of which can be visited with kids.

-Entrance to all three of the sites is included in the Florence Duomo Museum pass which you should purchase in advance – during busy periods the dome climb slots sell out days or even weeks ahead of time.
-In order to secure tickets to climb the dome itself, you will need a ticket with an assigned time to climb, so make sure to check ticket availability on the official website before you visit Florence.
-It’s also possible to join a guided tour with fast pass entry – check prices here
+Entrance to all three of the sites is included in the Florence pass which you should purchase in advance – during busy periods the dome climb slots sell out days or even weeks ahead of time – buy your Florence Pass now

 Kids tickets: Tickets for kids under 6 are not available online but you can pick up from the ticket office at the back of the cathedral beside the Duomo Museum.
 Kids aged 6 to 11 are eligible for reduced price tickets which can be purchased online.